bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 - `docker run -v data_volume:/var/lib/mysql mysql`
   - > `data_volume` is the name of the volume.
   - > `/var/lib/mysql` is the path inside the container.
+  - > You don't need to create volume first.

 jadi directory-nya kayak gini: